 Start-up is the amount of frames a move takes before becoming active.

-In this example, we’ll be looking at Jade.
-If we look at the start-up of Jade’s +, we see that it has a 10 start-up frames.
+In this example, we’ll be using at Jade.
+If we look at the start-up of Jade’s +, we see that it has 10 start-up frames.
 A move with 10 frames of start-up or less is very fast as it comes out in 1/6th of a second.
 The lower the start-up of a move, the faster that move will be.
 In contrast, the higher the start-up of a move, the slower it will be.

 Active is the amount of frames a move has while it is in its active state.